mikeraab/docker001/supplemental/Access-OCCS-VM-SSH.md

-# Use these instructions to access a Oracle Linux VM via SSH
+# Use these instructions to access your Container Cloud Service Docker VM via SSH

-## If the VM is a Worker Node in Oracle Container Cloud Service:

-If you are using an Oracle Container Cloud Service (OCCS) instance for this lab, you can utilize its pre-built Linux VM, Docker Engine and UI.
+If you are using an Oracle Container Cloud Service (OCCS) instance for this lab, you can utilize one its pre-built Linux VM (also called a Worker node), with is pre-installed Docker Engine.

 You should have already provisioned your OCCS instance as part of the prework for this HOL.